 Taco shells, when you haven’t eaten anything like them for (in our case) YEARS, are SUCH a pleasure.
 And everyone I know who’s eaten these taco shells prefers them to corn tortillas.
 How is that even possible?
-I think it’s because plantains are awesome.
-And sometimes the foods allowed on restricted diets still happen to be the most awesome foods!
+I think it’s because they’re made with plantains, and plantains are awesome. … And sometimes the foods allowed on restricted diets still happen to be the most awesome foods!
 This recipe has only 3 nourishing ingredients: great fat, plantains (see this recipe too!) and sea salt.
-So yes, they’re stupendously delicious and better than corn for good reason.
-These tortillas are even good for the body, gentle on the gut, beautiful for both Paleo and AIP diets.
+So yes, they’re stupendously simple to make, delicious and better than corn for good reason.
+These tortillas are good for the body, gentle on the gut and beautiful for both Paleo and AIP diets.

 I first made them for our family after getting back from a cookbook retreat.
-I’m privileged to have four of my recipes in an upcoming eCookbook, written by a friend, who also has several other contributors.
-We all got together on a beautiful Oregon river, in a neato rental house with a cool new sauna, and ate the food from the cookbook!!
+I have four of my recipes in a new eCookbook, written by a friend, who also has several other contributors.
+We all got together on a beautiful Oregon river, in a neat rental house, and ate the food from the cookbook!
 We talked about healing and natural living and feasted and rested together.
+This is that eCookbook.

-This recipe, the plantain taco shells, was a big hit at our retreat, so I thought of my egg-free son and my Paleo kids, each with their own eating restrictions; and I came home and made them all a big taco feast, like they’ve never seen before.
+This recipe, the plantain taco shells, was a big hit at our retreat, so I thought of my egg-free son and my Paleo kids, each with their own eating restrictions; and I came home and made them all a big taco feast.
 Now my only job is to keep making this dinner again and again and again.
 It’s on repeat.
 (This recipe, by the way, was created by one of the book’s contributors, Tiffany Firestone!)

-The carnitas are my favorite.
+The carnitas are memorable too.
 I love great pork.
 We only buy pasture-raised, and my body loves the fat, the fall apart meat, and how it’s fried crispy for this recipe.

 You can find the carnitas recipe and all of our other recipes and healing stories, if you’re interested, in Andrea’s eCookbook, HERE.

 Regarding the taco shells, they’re fast to make.
 Just watch they don’t burn in the oven.
 Plantains are sensitive that way.
-Enjoy all the topping options that your diet affords: fresh radishes, green or purple onions, spicy jalapenos? (my kids say no), fresh cilantro, wilted cabbage slaw, fresh lime juice etc. etc!
+Enjoy all the topping options that your diet affords: fresh radishes, green or purple onions, spicy jalapenos? (not AIP), fresh cilantro, wilted cabbage slaw, fresh lime juice etc.